substratusai/substratusai.github.io/docs/introduction.md

 # Introduction

 Substratus is a cross-cloud substrate for training and serving ML models.
-Substratus extends the Kubernetes control plane to orchestrate ML operations through the addition of new API endpoints: Model, ModelServer, Dataset, and Notebook.
+Substratus extends the Kubernetes control plane to orchestrate ML operations through the addition of new API endpoints: Model, Server, Dataset, and Notebook.

 ## Why Substratus?